Broadcast and Content Reform Package

 The changes include removing the rule that prevents free-to-air broadcasters from televising events on their digital multichannels only.
 This rule was put in place prior to the widespread adoption of digital TV, when digital multichannels were not widely available to the community.

-Overall, the package will strengthen Australian broadcasters, enabling them to invest in their businesses and better compete with online content providers.
-The underlying objective of this integrated package is the need to ensure ongoing investment in, and access to, high quality Australian content and the support of Australia’s broadcasting sector that delivers it.
+Overall, the reforms will strengthen Australian broadcasters, enabling them to invest in their businesses and better compete with online content providers.
+The underlying objective is to ensure ongoing investment in, and access to, high quality Australian content and the support of Australia’s broadcasting sector that delivers it.
 The Government thanks the broadcasting sectors for its constructive cooperation and assistance during the development of these reforms.